 Toorak Primary School offers a comprehensive, innovative and flexible syllabus based on the Victorian Curriculum.
 Programs are structured to ensure that every child has access to quality literacy and numeracy programs which are supported by parent and community volunteer involvement in classroom activities and training programs.
 Where possible, single grade levels operate throughout the school.
-Six specialist classes being French, Physical Education, Music, Visual and Performing Arts, Library and Media Studies are offered throughout the year.
+Specialist classes – French, Physical Education, Visual Arts and Performing Arts are offered throughout the year.
 The recently developed Community Garden has proven to be an outstanding addition to our integrated curriculum, with grade levels incorporating this resource into inquiry based units of work around the central concepts of sustainability.

 Staff members are encouraged and supported to plan and work collaboratively to improve student outcomes and cater for different learning needs.
-The school believes in a strong partnership between students, parents and staff which is evident through an extensive range of community events occurring throughout the year.
+The school displays a strong partnership between students, parents and staff which is evident through an extensive range of community events occurring throughout the year.
 Our first community event is the annual Welcome Picnic in February.

 Parental involvement and participation in the educative process can take many forms, ranging from helping at working bees through to involvement on Parents Group and School Council.
 This is a vital part of education at Toorak Primary School.
 Parental involvement enables many educational activities to be undertaken that would otherwise be out of the reach of the school.
 In addition, parents have the opportunity to establish new friendships where the school can become a valued part of social life in the community.

 We pride ourselves on the open and friendly community atmosphere at Toorak Primary School.
 I look forward to a rewarding association with our school and wider community.